 In 2010 my father passed, and when I helped my sister clean out his condo, I made a beeline to the two desk drawers that had been off-limits to me as a child.
 Simply opening them was a thrill.
 When I discovered archival ephemera documenting his family’s lives, I was ecstatic because my father could never talk about his childhood because of the losses he suffered when he was nine years old at the advent of the Great Depression—the deaths of his mother and grandfather within one month of each other, and his family’s loss of wealth.
 My father was a sensitive, complicated man—an eccentric who was just trying to fit in.
 Being a product of his and my mother’s early trauma, gave me lots of material for personal essays, which since 2006 I had written occasionally.

 Every Penny - mixed media print, 9" x 12"

 When I took ownership of the contents of the forbidden drawers, which have compelling graphic potential, I thought of making an art book of mixed-media prints that combined my essays with the discovered materials and history.
 However, when I began to work on the prints, I realized that my essays had a life of their own and a theme of their own and needed to be a memoir.

 I’ve not abandoned the mixed-media print concept.
-It’s on hold while I finish my memoir, YOU INSTEAD, THE UNMAKING OF AN IDENTITY CRISIS.
+It’s on hold while I finish my memoir.